 Medical malpractice suits can be the most difficult and costly claims to pursue and emergency circumstances can further complicate these claims.

 If you or someone you know have received negligent medical treatment, we at KCY at LAW have the knowledge and experience to help you make an informed decision and pursue necessary justice.
-Contact us at (905) 639-0999 or write us online to book your consultation.
+Call us today to book your consultation at 905-639-0999 or connect with us online by filling out a consultation request form.